neoforged/Documentation/docs/resources/server/recipes/ingredients.md

     // Returns a stream of items that match this ingredient.
 Mostly for display purposes.
     // There's a few good practices to follow here:
-    // - Always include at least one item stack, to prevent accidental recognition as empty.
+    // - Always include at least one item, to prevent accidental recognition as empty.
     // - Include each accepted Item at least once.
-    // - If #isSimple is true, this should be exact and contain every item stack that matches.
+    // - If #isSimple is true, this should be exact and contain every item that matches.
     //   If not, this should be as exact as possible, but doesn't need to be super accurate.
-    // In our case, we use all items in the tag, each with the required enchantments.
+    // In our case, we use all items in the tag.
     @Override
-    public Stream<ItemStack> getItems() {
+    public Stream<Holder<Item>> getItems() {
-        // Get a list of item stacks, one stack per item in the tag.
-        List<ItemStack> stacks = BuiltInRegistries.ITEM
-                .getOrCreateTag(tag)
-                .stream()
-                .map(ItemStack::new)
-                .toList();
-        // Enchant all stacks with all enchantments. for (ItemStack stack : stacks) {
-            enchantments
-                    .keySet()
-                    .forEach(ench -> stack.enchant(ench, enchantments.get(ench)));
-        }
-        // Return stream variant of the list. return stacks.stream();
+        return BuiltInRegistries.ITEM.getOrThrow(tag).stream();
     }
 }
 ```